Install Privoxy on Raspberry PI for Kid Safe Browsing

 FILTER: foo Replace all "foo" with "bar"

 Below that line, and up to the next header line, come the jobs that define what text replacements the filter executes.
 They are specified in a syntax that imitates Perl’s s/// operator.
-If you are familiar with Perl, you will find this to be quite intuitive, and may want to look at the PCRS documentation for the subtle differences to Perl behaviour.
+If you are familiar with Perl, you will find this to be quite intuitive and may want to look at the PCRS documentation for the differences in Perl behaviour.

 Working With Other Proxies (parent proxy)

-This can be done and is often useful to combine the benefits of Privoxy with those of a another proxy.
-To do this, you need understand your proxy chain and setup parts accordingly.
+This can be done and is often useful to combine the benefits of Privoxy with those of another proxy.
+To do this, you need to understand your proxy chain and setup parts accordingly.

 In this example, Privoxy needs to be configured to forward its http requests to Squid host proxy on port 3128.
-Supposing squid running on same device, Privoxy will forward to port 3128 on same host (127.0.0.1) and its config file will be set with following parameter:
+Supposing squid running on the same device, Privoxy will forward to port 3128 on the same host (127.0.0.1) and its config file will be set with the following parameter:

 forward / 127.0.0.1:3128

-If you want to use Privoxy with TOR (The Onion Routers) to improve anonimity, you need to consider that TOR implements a socks5 proxy and uses 9050 port by default.
-In this scenario, proxy chain will be:
+If you want to use Privoxy with TOR (The Onion Routers) to improve anonymity, you need to consider that TOR implements a socks5 proxy and uses 9050 port by default.
+In this scenario, the proxy chain will be:

-This time, Privoxy needs to know that its follower in chain is a socks5 proxy which listens on 9050 port.
-Again, supposing that TOR is running on same host, Privoxy config file will be configured including following line (including last dot):
+This time, Privoxy needs to know that its follower in the chain is a socks5 proxy which listens on 9050 port.
+Again, supposing that TOR is running on the same host, the Privoxy config file will be configured including the following line (including last dot):

 forward-socks5t / 127.0.0.1:9050 .